Fed03/functional-programming-talk-giuneco/fragments/benefits.md

 ## Benefits
 @snapend
 @snap[west]
-At this point you may ask why anyone would want to "relearn" how to code and with all of these constraints
+At this point you may ask, why would anyone want to "relearn" how to code?<br>With all of these constraints too!
 @snapend
 +++
 @snap[north-west]